alexwlchan/alexwlchan.net/src/_drafts/not-all-posts.md

 I no longer takes a "one size fits all" approach to my writing, and instead I let different posts have different strengths.
 It's made my writing better, and I'm doing more of it.
 (I've published as many posts in 2024 as in the prior three years *combined*.)
-This is accompanied by some visual improvements, which lets me showcase my personal favourites.
+This is accompanied by some visual improvements, which let me showcase my personal favourites.

 I waited to write about this, because I wanted to be sure these changes weren't just a temporary fix.
 Now the year is over, I can call it a success.